Preventing Scars and Contractures

 Scars are thickened marks left after a burn has healed.
 Most second- and third-degree burns cause some degree of scarring.
 Physical therapists will work with your child to prevent or reduce scarring.

-Your child should have at least two sets of pressure garments so one can be worn at all times while the other pair is being washed.
+Your child should have at least 2 sets of pressure garments so one can be worn at all times while the other pair is being washed.
 You should hand wash the pressure garment, rinse, squeeze gently on a towel, and hang to dry.
 Do not use bleach or put the pressure garment in the dryer because this will damage the garment.
-As your child grows, he/she many need to have new, larger garments.
+As your child grows, he or she many need to have new, larger garments.

 Preventing contractures after a burn

 Contractures occur when the burn scar matures, thickens, and tightens, preventing movement.
 A contracture is a serious complication of a burn.
-If your child gets a contracture, he/she will not be able to move the scarred area normally.
+If your child gets a contracture, he or she will not be able to move the scarred area normally.
 For example, your child may have difficulty doing normal things like dressing, walking, eating, or playing -- depending on where the scar contracture is located.
-It is important that you let your child do things for himself/herself regardless of how long it might take or how hard it might be for them.
+It is important that you let your child do things for him or herself regardless of how long it might take or how hard it might be.
 This will help prevent contractures and help your child become independent and confident.

 Most second- and third-degree burns do cause some degree of scarring, but there are several things that can be done to minimize scarring and to reduce contractures, including the following:

 Sometimes, after a child has been burned, he or she will need to wear a splint on the joint to keep it straight and to help prevent a contracture.
 Splints should be worn on top of the pressure garment.